Buffalo Creek & Western Railroad (BC&W) History

 Traffic Frequency

 During peak harvest (late August through October), the BC&W may deliver 10–16 loaded hoppers to BN in a single day.
-Inbound fertilizer and feed ingredient shipments arrive in smaller cuts of 2–4 cars, usually in spring planting season or mid-year restocking.
-Lumber and malt shipments provide steady carloads outside the harvest season.
+Inbound fertilizer and feed shipments typically arrive in smaller cuts of 2–4 cars, timed with spring planting or mid-season restocking.
+Propane deliveries occur steadily but in small numbers, while shipments of farm machinery, seed, or bagged feed appear only occasionally.

 Header photo by Dawid Zawiła